-- Personalized rewards beyond compensation.
+- Personalized rewards.
 Look at what your individual staffers are interested in.
 Are there specific places you could get a gift card for someone?

 - Point systems.
 Some companies use a point system, where employees receive a set number of points every month or quarter which they can spend on items in a catalog or other platform.

-Social recognition is a powerful tool if you want people to feel seen and celebrated, and it usually doesn’t even take a great deal of time or effort.
-Not only does it show individuals that you care about them and their work, but it also acts as a motivator for other employees.
+Social recognition is a powerful tool that usually doesn’t take a great deal of time or effort.
+This type of recognition shows individuals you care about them.
+It also can act as a motivator for other employees.

 - Peer-to-peer networks.
 Anytime you can foster a community where peers can complement each other, do it!
 Managers and company leaders should take the lead and set examples, but encourage it at a peer level, too.

-We’ve gone over types of recognition for employees, but what does that look like in real life?
-Here are some examples you can model your recognition efforts.
+What do these actions look like in real life?
+Here are some examples you can use as a model your recognition efforts.

 - Verbal affirmation.
 Small acknowledgements still go a long way, so even occasional praise for doing a great job on a task can be an easy day-to-day way to recognize employees.
-These verbal boosts of encouragement, connection, and acknowledgment can also help employees avoid burnout.
+These verbal boosts of encouragement can also help employees avoid burnout.

 - Written affirmation.
 A thank you note or email is a thoughtful way to appreciate someone’s contribution.
 This kind of encouragement is a concrete piece of feedback for employees that can remind them of the unique positive impact they have in their role.

 - Unstructured recognition.
 Don’t be afraid to think outside of the box or limit your awards to formal events.
-Casual compliments, positive feedback, and spontaneous praise are great ways to work outside of a budget, acknowledge more people, and break boundaries.
+Casual compliments, positive feedback, and spontaneous praise are great ways to acknowledge more people.

 - Structured recognition.
 Offer a reward each month for an employee who goes the extra mile in your department, such as who has the most sales or who had a meaningful impact on a customer.

 There isn’t one way to recognize employees or put a program in place — the most important thing is to be sincere and intentional with your employee recognition.
-These are some best practices as you perfect recognition in the workplace.
+These best practices can help you get the ball rolling as you increase recognition in your workplace.

-- Be specific.
 When it comes to identifying the work people do, get specific with both their efforts and their praise.
-Don’t just say, “Our employee of the month is awesome!”
-Find unique examples and adjectives for your recognition that call out why that person is being recognized now.
+Try to avoid saying, “Our employee of the month is awesome!”
+Instead, look for unique adjectives for your recognition that call out why that person is being recognized now.

-- Goals/contests.
 Let your employees know about your recognition program!
-Get them excited and involved with work contests, or set goals to add a little extra motivation.
+You can get them excited and involved with nomination programs, or typing your initiative to performance goals.

 Gympass Makes Recognition Easy

-Your company is constantly evolving and striving to be a better place to work, so as you work on acknowledging employees, remember that everything is a work in progress.
-And keep in mind: employees who are appreciated and celebrated have a more fulfilling employee experience, which means your recruitment, retention, and culture efforts will improve, too.
+Your company is constantly striving to be a better place to work, so as you work on acknowledging employees, remember that everything is a work in progress.
+And keep in mind: employees who are appreciated have a more fulfilling employee experience, which means culture efforts will improve, too.